HabelAbdi/Final-Project---Donor-Retention/README.md

 Enhanced Decision-Making:
 Insights from non-linear relationships empower charities to make informed decisions about resource allocation, communication strategies, and donor retention efforts.

-## Summary
+Summary
 Exploring non-linear relationships in donor data enables charities to unearth hidden patterns and nuances, leading to more precise predictions and tailored strategies for donor engagement and retention.

-3. Retaining and engaging donors effectively.
+## 3. Retaining and engaging donors effectively.

-## Background:
+Background:
 Charities encounter challenges in retaining and engaging donors effectively.
 This involves understanding and addressing the factors that influence donor loyalty and participation.
 Traditionally, strategies have often been linear and straightforward, focusing on general outreach rather than delving into the nuanced, non-linear aspects of donor relationships.

 The Challenge: